macginitie/donkey/docs/index.md

 ### Why the name Donkey?

 The ultimate goal of this project is to build something useful.
-Donkey's were one of the first domesticated pack animals, they're notoriously stubborn, and they are kid safe.
+Donkeys were one of the first domesticated pack animals, they're notoriously stubborn, and they are kid safe.
 Until the car can navigate from one side of a city to the other, we'll hold off naming it after some celestial being.